Enigmatic-Smile/docs/tutorials/card-linking.md

-# How to Build a Card-Linked Application on the Fidel Platform With the Fidel Web SDK
+# How to Build a Card-Linked Application With the Web SDK

 Fidel makes it simple to add card-linking capabilities to any application.
 The process involves setting up a program, along with the participating brands and locations.
 And then registering or helping your users register their cards on the Fidel platform.
 Once they are live, Fidel receives transactions from participating locations and will pass them along to your application using webhooks.
 You can register your webhook URLs in the Fidel Dashboard and start receiving the transaction data.